ASSASSINATION ARCHIVES

 — Peter Dale Scott

 The publication of Uncovering Popov’s Mole represents an unprecedented examination of the decades-long search, within the CIA, for a mole working for the KGB.
-Unlike a British mole working for the KGB in MI-6 (UK intelligence), who publicly fled to Moscow to avoid capture, the mole in the CIA was never exposed or identified up to the present day.
+Unlike a British mole working for the KGB in MI-6 (Kim Philby), who publicly fled to Moscow to avoid capture, the mole in the CIA was never exposed or identified up to the present day.
 This volume presents an entirely new hypothesis on the authority and objectives of the mole–working within the CIA’s Office of Security–and reveals a dramatic new context in relation to understanding Lee Harvey Oswald’s 1959 defection to the USSR.

 The molehunt wrought catastrophic consequences to the Agency for more than two decades.
 When viewed as a calculated misdirection, being run by the mole himself, what does that mean in relation to the utilization of Oswald as bait?
 There are staggering ramifications, the scope and depth of which may take years to come to light.